Nicofragon/Nicofragon/README.md

 Data sciencetist in the making

-  - 🔭 I’m currently working as a data sciencetist in Expedia.com
+  - 🔭 I’m currently working as a data sciencetist at [Expedia.com](https://www.expedia.com)
   - 🌱 I’m learning Machine Learning and Big Data